supamii/QttpServer/README.md

 2. Create default preprocessors for meta data for each incomming request guid generation
 3. ~~Config parsing is still incomplete - action-routes should be configurable instead of being set in code~~
 4. Determine versioning support in the path e.g. /v1/ /v2/
-5. Clean up configuration deployment on mac (make install files to the correct folder)
+5. ~Clean up configuration deployment on mac (make install files to the correct folder)~
 6. ~~Setup utilities for MongoDB and Redis access~~
 7. ~~Add pre and post processor callbacks as an alternative to the interface class~~
 8. Make available a metrics pre/post processor
 9. Design an error response mechanism
-10. Record PID in a file to easily kill the last known process
+10. Record PID in a file to kill the most recently launched process
 11. Create an equivalenet build system with QMake to support more platforms (MinGW)
 12. Re-work node.native to improve testability by allowing tests to inject requests into qt event loop - allow factory to create instances and prevent shallow copying
 13. Figure out if we can introduce Qt's daemon/services legacy add-on
+14. Distributed scheduling (tasks)
+15. Server diagnostics UI
+16. Authentication